d12frosted/elpa-mirror/gnu/valign-readme.txt

 [[./fancy-bar.png]]

 This only affects Org Mode and Markdown tables.

+By default, valign doesn’t re-align the table after normal edit commands like ~self-insert-command~ and ~backward-kill-word~.
+If you want valign to not re-align the table after a certain command, add that command to ~valign-not-align-after-list~.

+Because valign isn’t particularly efficient, it doesn’t align tables larger than 4000 characters in size.
+If you want to change that behavior, customize ~valign-max-table-size~.
+Valign puts ~valign-table-fallback~ face on those large tables.

 * If function advice makes you itch
 ~valign-mode~ adds advice and doesn’t remove them even if you close ~valign-mode~ because function advice is global and ~valign-mode~ is local.
 If you want to remove the advice, use ~valign-remove-advice~.
 If you run this while some buffer still has ~valign-mode~ on, they break.